dirmeier/rstansequential/README.md

 using a sequential response mechanism.

 ## Installation

-For convencience, I wrapped the functions into an R package.
-You can install `rstansequential` using the latest GitHub [release](https://github.com/dirmeier/rstansequential/releases/):
+The relevant code that is used in this case study is implemented as an R-package.
+You can install it using the latest GitHub [release](https://github.com/dirmeier/rstansequential/releases/):

 ```r